darrenburns/o4t/README.md

 - `-c`/`--cursor`: either `underline`, `block`, or `none` - the type of cursor to use
 - `--theme`: the theme to use
 - `--current-word`: either `bold`, `highlight`, or `none` - how the word under the cursor should be highlighted
+- `--target-wpm`: if non-zero, displays a "ghost" cursor which moves at the specified wpm

 To use environment variables, simply take the name of the CLI option, prefix it with `O4T_`, upper-case it, and convert `-` to `_`.